CIS700-Procedural-Graphics/FinalProject/README.md

+# Notes

+I could not get npm run deploy to work.

+If you run the code, you'll need to use Chrome which has Web MIDI API, and you'll need a midi synthesizer connected to whatever the default port is that Web MIDI chooses.
+I use SimpleSynth, a software synth for Mac.

 # Introduction

 I've built a relatively simple musical rhythm visualizer.
 The musical rhythm is generated from simple live input from the computer keyboard and also from hard-coded rhythms played by a simple looper.
 The rhythm is interpreted using a simple musical analysis model of what I'm calling 'gravity' for now, and the results are applied to generation of an impulse-response curve that drives the motion of a multi-segmented 'tail' modeled using a spring-mass-damper simulation.
 Particle effects are created in various ways based on the motion of the tail.